mitali72/mitali72.github.io/_pages/projects.md

 			<img src="/assets/images/thumbs/sedrica_logo.jpeg" />
 			<div class="text">
 			<h3>SElf DRiving CAr</h3>
-			<p>Sedrica is a student led technical team developing India's first self driving car with level 5 autonomy.
+			<p>Sedrica is a student-led technical team developing India's first self-driving car with level 5 autonomy.
 I worked in the computer vision subsystem for about a year and developed a multi-task learning model for jointly performing object detection and road segmentation and significantly reducing computation costs on limited GPU memory.</p>
 			</div>

 		</div>